-Greater Toronto Realtors reported 5,974 condo apartment sales through the MLS in the first quarter of 2016.
-The number of transactions represented a 21.2% increase compared to 4,930 transactions reported in Q1 2015.
+Greater Toronto area Realtors reported 5,084 condo apartment sales through the MLS in Q1 2018.
+The number of transactions represented a 29.7% decrease compared to 7,234 transactions reported in Q1 2017.

-The number of new listings in the GTA reported in Q1 was down by 1.7% compared to the same period in 2015.
+The number of new listings in the GTA reported in Q1 was down by 11.1% compared to the same period in 2017.
+The number of active listings in the GTA reported in Q1 was up by 56.7% compared to the same period in 2017.

 Sellers are looking for market value for their property.
 I prepare a comparative market analysis (CMA) for all of my Buyer clients prior to submitting an offer to determine the property’s market value range

 Real estate is very building specific.
 The numbers as reported above are GTA averages.
 Results in one building do not indicate that all other buildings are experiencing the same results.

 The pace of average rent growth continues well-above inflation.